 Benefit payment in excess of a claimant’s legal entitlement.

-Function in UI Online that allows user to view all payment activity associated with his/her claim.
-Located under the View and Maintain Account Information link.
+A function in UI Online that allows user to view all payment activity associated with his/her claim.
+It is located under the View and Maintain Account Information link.

 The way you choose to receive your unemployment benefit payment.
 All first payments must be processed by check.
 For all other payments, you must choose either debit card or direct deposit.